-Func- tion Decay param function Explanation None No function Does not apply any decay Lin- ear The slope a of the linear function, in intensity per microsecond Assume the intensity of a pixel is I0 at time 0, this function applies a linear decay of the form of I0 $-$ (t decayparam) or I0 $+$ (t decayparam) until the value hits the value specified in neutral potential Ex- The time constant tau of Assume the intensity of a pixel is IO at time O, this function applies an exponential po- the exponential function decay of the form IO exp(-(t/decayparam)).
-The decay approaches a nentia in microseconds value of neutralPotential over time.
+Func- tion Decay param function Explanation None No function Does not apply any decay Lin- ear The slope a of the linear function, in intensity per microsecond Assume the intensity of a pixel is IO at time O, this function applies a linear decay of the form of IO - (t decayparam) or IO + (t decayparam) until the value hits the value specified in neutral potential Ex- po- nentia The time constant tau of the exponential function in microseconds Assume the intensity of a pixel is IO at time 0, this function applies an exponential decay of the form IO $exp(-(t/decayparam))$.
+The decay approaches a value of neutralPotential over time.
 Step No function Set all pixel values to neutral potential after a frame is extracted.